 We specialise in contentious probate law, representing people nationwide.

-If you are considering challenging a caveat then please feel free to contact our legal helpline.
+We are particularly experienced in challenging a caveat and have an exceptional track record in this area.
+So, if you are considering challenging a caveat then please feel free to contact our legal helpline.
 We are always happy to provide initial guidance on a free of charge basis and set out the options available to you.
 We can also discuss funding options, including our ‘deferred fees’ arrangement where we receive payment upon conclusion of the dispute when the estate assets can be released.

 Because of the tight deadlines involved it is important to act quickly and avoid delay.
 Call us on 0808 139 1606 or send an email with details of the case to us at [email protected].